Space Workforce 2030: Building off Progress to INSPIRE, PREPARE and EMPLOY

 Thus far, these efforts include the standup of the National Space Intern (NSI) program, outreach and engagement with community partners and publicly sharing the aggregate workforce data to inform developing best practices and providing accountability on the progress made.

-"The NSI program aims to foster inclusive pathways, providing preparation, development and mentorship to students from diverse backgrounds,” said Angela Couture, Human Resources Director at Aerospace.
+"The NSI program aims to foster inclusive pathways, providing preparation, development and mentorship to students from different backgrounds,” said Angela Couture, Human Resources Director at Aerospace.
 “Collectively, our companies will build a robust student pipeline by providing experiential learning, exposure, and experience that ensures a thriving workforce for our nation’s space industry.”

 Excellence Through Action